alexjungaalto/masterthesis/README.md

 # What can you expect from me as your thesis supervisor ?

 My main expertise is on the statistical and computational aspects of machine learning (ML) from network-structured data.
-Netowrked-data arises in many important application domains and provides a rich mathematical structure that can be exploited for the training of ML models.
+Networked-data arises in many important application domains and provides a rich mathematical structure that can be exploited for the training of ML models.
 Our recent work includes [this paper](https://arxiv.org/abs/2105.12769) and <a href="https://ieeexplore.ieee.org/document/9298875" target="__blank">that paper</a>.

 Another recent focus of my research is the application of information theory to explainable machine learning.
-We have introduced a quantitative measure for subjective explainability of predictions <a href="https://ieeexplore.ieee.org/document/9089200" target="__blank">in this paper</a>
+We have introduced a quantitative measure for the subjective explainability of predictions <a href="https://ieeexplore.ieee.org/document/9089200" target="__blank">in this paper</a>
 and used it to regularize the training of any given ML model  <a href="https://arxiv.org/abs/2009.01492" target="_blank">in this paper</a>.

-Beside the above research threads I am also passionate to learn about novel and important applications of ML techniques.
+Besides the above research threads, I am always eager to learn about novel and important applications of ML techniques.
-I am happy to help you make good use of existing ML methods or develop novel techniques that are tailored to your specific topic.
+I am happy to help you in making good use of existing ML methods or develop novel techniques that are tailored to your specific topic.

-If you choose to work with me as your supervisor, you will be added to our group mailing list and receive invitations to our regular group meetings.
-During these meetings you have the opportunity to present your work, get feedback from other group members and also see what they are working on.
-You will also be added to our discussion forum (currently in the form of slack) to ask questions and look for help.
+If you choose to work with me as your supervisor, I will add you to our group mailing list so that you receive invitations to our regular group meetings.
+During these meetings, you can present your work, seek feedback from other group members and also see what they are working on.
+I will also add you to our discussion forum (currently using [Slack](https://slack.com/)) where you can ask questions and look for help.

 # The Start